Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Introduction

 \section{Introduction}

-In recent years, machine learning force fields (MLFF) have emerged as a valuable modelling tool in quantum chemistry \cite{noe2020machine, unke2021machine, keith2021combining}.
-The promise of MLFFs is to combine the performance of classical force fields with the accuracy of computationally expensive high-level ab initio methods.
-In this setting, both, neural networks \cite{behler2007generalized,behler2011atom,frank2022so3krates,lubbers2018hierarchical,schutt2017quantum,unke2019physnet,unke2021spookynet} and kernel-based approaches \cite{rupp2012fast,Chmiela2018, chmiela2019sgdml, christensen2020fchl, deringer2021gaussian, faber2018alchemical, glielmo2017accurate, li2021efficient, sauceda2021bigdml} have been successfully applied.
-To that end, kernel machines are generally considered to be more data efficient in modelling high-quality MLFFs~\cite{unke2021machine}, but yield large linear optimization problems when many training samples and/or large molecule sizes are involved~\cite{chmiela2022iterativesgdml} (e.g. in materials ~\cite{chen2017accurate, zhang2018strategy, sauceda2021bigdml} or biomolecules~\cite{unke2022accurate}).
+In recent years, machine learning force fields (MLFF) have emerged as a valuable modelling tool in quantum chemistry \cite{noe2020machine, unke2021machine, keith2021combining, pinheiro2021choosing}.
+The promise of MLFFs is to combine the performance of classical FFs with the accuracy of computationally expensive high-level ab initio methods.
+In this setting, both, neural networks \cite{behler2007generalized,behler2011atom,frank2022so3krates,lubbers2018hierarchical,schutt2017quantum,unke2019physnet,unke2021spookynet,haghighatlari2022newtonnet,batzner20223_nequip} and kernel-based approaches \cite{rupp2012fast,Chmiela2018, chmiela2019sgdml, christensen2020fchl, deringer2021gaussian, faber2018alchemical, glielmo2017accurate, li2021efficient, sauceda2021bigdml} have been successfully applied.
+Kernel machines are generally considered to be more data efficient in modelling high-quality MLFFs~\cite{unke2021machine}, but yield large linear optimization problems when many training samples and/or large molecule sizes are involved~\cite{chmiela2022iterativesgdml} (e.g. in materials ~\cite{chen2017accurate, zhang2018strategy, sauceda2021bigdml} or biomolecules~\cite{unke2022accurate}).
 Linear systems are generally solved in closed-form, which has quadratic memory complexity.
 For large kernel systems, closed-form solutions are therefore not feasible and it is necessary to invoke iterative solvers, which do not require to store the full optimization problem at once~\cite{Gardner2018_GPyTorch, Liu_scalableGPs, Wang_oneMillionDataPoints}.
-Iterative solvers are highly sensitive to the numerical properties of the underlying system: strong correlations within the data yield ill-conditioned optimization problems that are hard to converge \cite{chmiela2022iterativesgdml}.
-MLFFs are exposed to this issue due to stable (non-random) atomic bonding patterns.
-This is particularly pronounced in models that incorporate differential constraints as inductive bias~\cite{schmitz2022algorithmic}.
-Preconditioners can efficiently capture these correlated structures and thereby separate their effect from the iterative solver.
-However, their construction relies on the incorporation of physical and chemical domain expertise, as standard approaches do not carry over to the MLFF reconstruction task.
+Alas, iterative solvers are highly sensitive to the numerical properties of the kernel matrix: strong correlations within the data yield ill-conditioned optimization problems that are hard to converge, because small changes in the model parameters lead to vastly different responses\cite{chmiela2022iterativesgdml}.
+MLFFs are exposed to this issue due to predominantly stable atomic bonding patterns.
+This issue also occurs in models that incorporate differential constraints as inductive bias~\cite{schmitz2022algorithmic}.
+Preconditioning techniques aim to diminish the strongest linear dependencies, by pre-solving parts of the system using a numerically more stable algorithm and thereby separate the effects of strong correlations from the iterative solver.
+While many standard preconditioning approaches exist, effective solutions often rely on domain expertise.\\